tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 #### Notable differences of user code between PS and other strategies

 There are a few points worth noting in the above user code, when using PS training:
-* A `dataset` callable or `dataset` factory will be added as another supported type of `x`, and is now the only type supported to be passed as `x` argument of `model.fit` (when used with PS training).
+* A `tf.data.experimental.DatasetFactory` will be added as another supported type of `x`, and is now the only type supported to be passed as `x` argument of `model.fit` (when used with PS training).
 This is due to the challenges discussed below.
 * `steps_per_epoch` argument will be required, at least in the short term.
-This is because `OutOfRangeError` is raised from `ClusterCoordinator` APIs as soon as one worker exhausts its worker dataset, at which point other workers may have datasets remaining to be processed, and this `OutOfRangeError` indicates neither every dataset is visited roughly once, nor every dataset is visited roughly number of workers times.
+This is because `OutOfRangeError` is raised from `ClusterCoordinator` APIs as soon as one worker exhausts its worker `dataset`, at which point other workers may have datasets remaining to be processed, and this `OutOfRangeError` indicates neither every dataset is visited roughly once, nor every dataset is visited roughly number of workers times.
 We thus require explicit steps per epoch, and recommend users to always repeat and shuffle the input dataset.
 * Concept-wise, a step is one batch processed on one worker, as opposed to one batch distributed across all replicas when using some other strategies such as `MultiWorkerMirroredStrategy`.
 * Batch level callback will be disabled; that is, if users override `on_batch_begin` and `on_batch_end`,  an error will be raised.
 This is necessary for reasonable performance as described below.
 * The cluster is synced at the end of every epoch.
 This is an implementation detail users do not necessarily need to be aware of, however is important for the correctness of epoch-level callbacks.